-Each division shall vote for their own candidates and for candidates for general at-large seats.
+Professional staff shall vote for the candidates on the ballot.
 Returning Senators will be so noted on the ballot.

 When a vacancy occurs on the Professional Staff Senate, one of the following will apply:

-1. If the vacancy occurs prior to the June meeting in a position which was filled in the election that spring, the person who receives the next number of votes will be considered elected to the position.
+1. If the vacancy occurs prior to the June meeting in a position that was filled in the election that spring, the person who receives the next number of votes will be considered elected to the position.

-2. In all other situations, the Senate may appoint a person to complete the remainder of the term (See ECSOP).
+2. In all other situations, the Senate Executive Committee may appoint a person to complete the remainder of the term.

 1. There will be four officers: Chair, Vice-Chair, and two Co-Secretaries.
 These officers will be part of the Executive Committee.

 2. Officers will be elected at the July meeting each year.
 Any individual running for Chair must have served in the Professional Staff Senate the previous year or in a previous term.

 3. The Chair will preside over all meetings of the Professional Staff Senate and the ProSen Executive Committee.
 The Chair or Chair designee will serve as the ProSen member of the University of Southern Maine Board of Visitors.
 The Chair will represent the ProSen at all formal functions of the University of Southern Maine.
 The Chair will house the official ProSen files and keep them in good order.

 4. The Vice Chair will preside over the meetings of the Professional Staff Senate and the ProSen Executive Committee in the absence of the Chair.
 The Vice Chair will administer the ProSen treasury and be the coordinator of the New Employee Program, which is designed to welcome new employees to USM and to provide them with a professional staff mentor.
 The Vice Chair will assist the Chair with such other ProSen duties that may be required.

 5. The Co-Secretaries will share the duties of taking meeting notes at all Senate and Executive Committee meetings.
 The Co-Secretaries will make available the meeting agendas and the minutes to all members of the ProSen (including ex-officio members) and the USM professional staff.
-Agendas and minutes will also be made available to the Chairs of the other USM Senates, and to the ProSen liaison to the President’s Staff.
+Agendas and minutes will also be made available to the Chairs of the other USM Senates, and to the President’s Staff.

 E. Ex-Officio Members: